 When buying a used electric vehicle in Canada, there are a few rebates you may qualify for.
 Sure, the big rebates are the federal incentives on new models, but these smaller used rebates from local governments can also help the overall cost.

-If you purchase a qualifying used 2017-2019 electric vehicle in Quebec, you may receive up to a $4,000 government rebate.
+If you purchase a qualifying used 2019-2020 electric vehicle still under the manufacturer’s warranty in Quebec, you may receive up to a $3,500 government rebate.

 Eligible models include the: